 - Bed and Breakfast

 Fehmarn is Germany’s third-largest island.
 In the times of Germany’s post-war division, it was the only Island in the Baltic sea belonging to the western part, the Federal Republic.

-In the south, the island is connected with the German mainland through the Fehmarnsundbrücke, the Fehmarn Sound Bridge, almost one kilometer long, carrying road and rail and being nicknamed world’s longest coathanger.
+In the south, the Fehmarnsundbrücke, the Fehmarn Sound Bridge, connects the island with the German mainland through.
+It is almost one kilometer long, carrying road and rail and being nicknamed the world’s longest coathanger.

 So when after having read this post you are dying to visit Fehmarn, you can easily combine it with a trip to Scandinavia.